David-Haim/concurrencpp/README.md

 ###  concurrencpp overview

-concurrencpp is a task-centric library.
+concurrencpp is built around the concept of concurrent tasks.
 A task is an asynchronous operation.
 Tasks offer a higher level of abstraction for concurrent code than traditional thread-centric approaches.
 Tasks can be chained together, meaning that tasks pass their asynchronous result from one to another, where the result of one task is used as if it were a parameter or an intermediate value of another ongoing task.
-Tasks allow applications to utilize available hardware resources better and scale much more than using raw threads, since tasks can be suspended, waiting for another task to produce a result, without blocking underlying OS-threads.
+Tasks allow applications to utilize available hardware resources better and scale much more than using raw threads, since tasks can be suspended, awaiting another task to produce a result, without blocking underlying OS-threads.
 Tasks bring much more productivity to developers by allowing them to focus more on business-logic and less on low-level concepts like thread management and inter-thread synchronization.

 While tasks specify *what* actions have to be executed, *executors* are worker-objects that specify *where and how* to execute tasks.
-Executors spare applications the managing of thread pools and task queues themselves.
+Executors spare applications the tedious management of thread pools and task queues.
 Executors also decouple those concepts away from application code, by providing a unified API for creating and scheduling tasks.

 Tasks communicate with each other using *result objects*.
 A result object is an asynchronous pipe that pass the asynchronous result of one task to another ongoing-task.
 Results can be awaited and resolved in a non-blocking manner.

 These three concepts - the task, the executor and the associated result are the building blocks of concurrencpp.
-Executors run tasks that communicate with each-other by sending results through result-objects.
+Executors run tasks that communicate with each other by sending results through result-objects.
 Tasks, executors and result objects work together symbiotically to produce concurrent code which is fast and clean.

 concurrencpp is built around the RAII concept.
 In order to use tasks and executors, applications create a `runtime` instance in the beginning of the `main` function.
 The runtime is then used to acquire existing executors and register new user-defined executors.
-Executors are used to create and schedule tasks to run, and they might return a `result` object that can be used to marshal the asynchronous result to another task that acts as its consumer.
+Executors are used to create and schedule tasks to run, and they might return a `result` object that can be used to pass the asynchronous result to another task that acts as its consumer.
 When the runtime is destroyed, it iterates over every stored executor and calls its `shutdown` method.
 Every executor then exits gracefully.
 Unscheduled tasks are destroyed, and attempts to create new tasks will throw an exception.

 #### *"Hello world" program using concurrencpp:*